Sidonius Apollinaris

-Sidonius is "the single most important surviving author from 5th-century Gaul" according to Eric Goldberg.
-He is one of four Gallo-Roman aristocrats of the 5th- to 6th-century whose letters survive in quantity; the others are Ruricius, bishop of Limoges (died 507), Alcimus Ecdicius Avitus, bishop of Vienne (died 518) and Magnus Felix Ennodius of Arles, bishop of Ticinum (died 534).
-All of them were linked in the tightly bound aristocratic Gallo-Roman network that provided the bishops of Catholic Gaul.
-His writing is characterised by an extremely dense network of classical and biblical allusions, which was central to his self-presentation as a Roman aristocrat.
+Sidonius wrote significant poetry, including panegyrics on different emperors, for which he was honored in his time: with a bronze statue in the libraries of Trajan's Forum, as comes, and by being made Patrician and Senator.
+A large number of his letters also survive, making him "the single most important surviving author from 5th-century Gaul" according to Eric Goldberg.
+He is one of four Gallo-Roman aristocrats of the 5th- to 6th-century whose correspondence survives in quantity; the others are Ruricius, bishop of Limoges (died 507), Alcimus Ecdicius Avitus, bishop of Vienne (died 518) and Magnus Felix Ennodius of Arles, bishop of Ticinum (died 534).
+All of them were linked in the tightly bound aristocratic Gallo-Roman network that provided the bishops of Catholic Gaul at the time.
+His writing is characterised by an extremely dense network of classical and biblical allusions, which was central to his self-presentation as a Roman aristocrat in a Western Roman Empire in decline.

 Life

 Sidonius was born in Lugdunum (modern Lyon).
-His father, whose name is unknown, was Prefect of Gaul under Valentinian III (Sidonius recalls with pride being present with his father at the installation of Astyrius as consul for the year 449.)
+His father, whose name is unknown, was Prefect of Gaul under Valentinian III.
+(Sidonius recalls with pride being present with his father at the installation of Astyrius as consul for the year 449.)
 Sidonius' grandfather, Apollinaris, was Praetorian Prefect of Gaul from May 408 or earlier until 409, when he was succeeded by his friend Decimus Rusticus.
 Sidonius may be a descendant of another Apollinaris who was Prefect of Gaul under Constantine II between 337 and 340.

 Sidonius married Papianilla, the daughter of Emperor Avitus, around 452.
 This union produced one son, Apollinaris, and at least two daughters, Severina and Roscia, whom Sidonius mentions in his letters.
-A daughter Alcima is mentioned much later by Gregory of Tours, and Theodor Mommsen speculated that Alcima may be another name for one of his other daughters.
+A daughter Alcima is mentioned much later by Gregory of Tours, and Theodor Mommsen speculated that Alcima may be another name for one of his daughters.
 As part of Papianilla's dowry, Sidonius received a summer villa on Lac d'Aydat, named Avitacum.
 He describes the villa in detail in his letters, as an L-shaped villa with three baths, located on a hill overlooking the lake, but the description draws heavily on Pliny the Younger's depiction of his own villas and is carefully crafted to present his cultural identity.